TaranVH/2nd-keyboard/HASU_USB/readme.md

 What follows is the alternative to using this incomplete online TMK tool: http://www.tmk-kbd.com/tmk_keyboard/editor/unimap/?usb_usb

-Oh, there's also a QMK one, but IDK if it has full functionality either: https://config.qmk.fm/#/converter/usb_usb/hasu/LAYOUT_all
+Oh, there's also a QMK one, but I don't know if it has full functionality either: https://config.qmk.fm/#/converter/usb_usb/hasu/LAYOUT_all

 As another alternative, you can just use this .hex file that I already created for you: